 -

-A blend of animal features, reflecting the Chinese belief that true power comes from balance rather than purity
+A blend of animal features, reflecting the belief that true power comes from balance rather than aggression

 This design follows a core concept of Chinese mythology: the union of multiple forces into one harmonious whole.